capitano-futuro/hello-world/README.md

 I tend to dislike the word "cult".
 It implies a religious organisation, whereas MLM's (Multi-level Marketing) [- you could also work with a link again https://www.investopedia.com/terms/m/multi-level-marketing.asp] and fringe political groups use the same methods of manipluation.

-With regards to Monero it is impossible to say if people that wish "my mother was our lord's groupie" [when I click this link it forwards me to reddit.
-Couldn't find the direct insult instantely - maybe it is better to make a screenshot like you did above regarding your 1.FAQ who you are + link] or crowning themselves as "easily the most prestigious coin" are genuine.
+Do you want to hear about Monero's Lord and saviour of NASA, Howard Chu and its insider doctrine?
+With regards to Monero it is impossible to say if people that wish their mother was Howard Chu's groupie or crowning themselves as "easily the most prestigious coin" are genuine.
 Or are they just stroking egos in hopes of moving up the community ladder?
 However, Monero community has a lot of cult-like characteristics.
 This includes a bottom caste of people, that sacrifice their time and money for "magical crypto friendship" (Riccardo Spagni is pretty much mocking them with his podcast series).
-And of course insider doctrine - Do you want to hear about Monero's Lord and saviour of NASA, Howard Chu?

 I'm a Monero community member and this website makes me angry.